 Scenic resources include landscapes and features that are visually or aesthetically pleasing.
 They contribute positively to a distinct community or region.
 These resources produce a visual benefit upon communities.
 The scenic resources within the Planning Area include landscaped open spaces, such as parks and golf courses.
 Additional scenic resources within the Planning Area include areas along the San Joaquin River due to the topographic variation in the relatively flat San Joaquin Valley.
-The River bluffs provide a unique geological feature in the San Joaquin Valley.
-Historic structures in Downtown Fresno buildings also represent scenic resources because they provide a unique skyline.
-Although superseded by the Fresno General Plan (§15-104-B-4.b of the FMC), the Roosevelt Community Plan has not establish scenic vistas or vista points within its plan area.
+The River bluffs provide a unique geological feature/scenic resource in the San Joaquin Valley.
+Historic structures in Downtown Fresno buildings also represent a scenic resource because they provide a unique skyline.
+Although superseded by the Fresno General Plan (§15-104-B-4.b of the FMC), the West Area Community Plan has not established scenic vistas or vista points within its plan area.
 The purpose of the vista points was to provide limited bluff access to non-area residents and to offer panoramic views of the river bluffs and river bottom.
 Such views were considered best enjoyed as part of a passive recreational experience where one can stop, relax and absorb the natural beauty of the river environment.
 As such, the vista points were recommended to be designed to accommodate local residents who walk, non-area residents who bike, and the driving public.

 The project site is not within the vicinity of a State designated scenic highway.
-However, the project site is adjacent to South Peach Avenue, which is considered a Scenic Arterial.
-Although considered a Scenic Arterial, the development of the project site will not negatively impact the Scenic Arterial because no aesthetic or design changes are proposed to South Peach Avenue.
 Therefore, the project would have no impact associated with substantial damage to scenic resources, including, but not limited to, trees, rock out-croppings, and historic buildings within a state scenic highway.